gamedev4995/Challenge-2/Kirby #1 - Sleeping Kirby.md

 <img width="366" alt="Screenshot 2024-09-12 at 5 38 02 PM" src="https://github.com/user-attachments/assets/7cb2753a-e07a-47b7-b479-63b36ef3408b">

-For kirby’s feet, we used two more capsules, this time we flattened them using the z-axis in scale to act as feet instead of the round shape like the arms.
+For Kirby’s feet, we used two more capsules, this time we flattened them using the z-axis in scale to act as feet instead of the round shape like the arms.
 After, we simply positioned it using the x and y axis to go under his body at the back as if he were laying down.

 <img width="366" alt="Screenshot 2024-09-12 at 5 38 28 PM" src="https://github.com/user-attachments/assets/b95b3ec0-56b5-495f-bc91-a11720ebf241">